taewoong2318/dotvim/README.md

     git clean -dff

 > [!WARNING]
-> `git clean -dff` will remove all untracked files and directories in the local repository
+> `git clean -dff` will remove all untracked files and directories in the local repository.